 A young woman appeared from the kitchen to take our order.
 We ordered Shan noodles.
 Two hot bowls of flat rice noodles seeped in clear chicken soup, topped with chopped tomatoes, crushed peanut, spinach leaves and spring onions, appeared shortly.
 A side dish of pickled mustard greens and bamboo shoots made our tongues tingle with the spicy sourness.
 It was a wonderful way to start the day and I could see that this dish could equally make a satisfying lunch or dinner.
 I pulled out my notepad and started to jot down the ingredients.

 The young woman noticed my interest and beckoned me to join her in the kitchen.
 I wished I had time to spend the whole day with her.
 There was so much to learn.
 She invited us to come back again so she could show me more Shan recipes.
 I thought this sounded like another book in the making!

+I’ve tried to recreate the Shan noodles we ate in Nyaung Shew.
 Check out my recipe for Shan noodles